-Physical Geography % When?
-Content Component 1 40% June of Year 13 Water and carbon cycles Glacial systems and landscapes Hazards This unit is assessed by a 21⁄2 hour written paper (120 marks) Human Geography Component 2 40% June of Year 13 Global systems and global governance Changing places Population and the environment This unit is assessed by a 21⁄2 hour written paper (120 marks) Fieldwork Component 3 20% Students complete an individual investigation which must include data collected in the field.
+Physical % When?
+Content Geography 40% June of - Mater and ember males Component 1 40% Year 13 Water and carbon cycles Glacial systems and landscapes rear 15 Hazards This unit is assessed by a 21⁄2 hour written paper (120 marks) Human Geography 400/ lune of Component 2 40% June of Year 13 Global systems and global governance Changing places rear 13 Changing places Population and the environment This unit is assessed by a 21⁄2 hour written paper (120 marks) Fieldwork Component 3 20% Students complete an individual investigation which must include data collected in the field.
 The individual investigation must be based on a question or issue defined and developed by the student relating to any part of the specification content.
 Students are expected to submit a written report of 3,000 - 4,000 words.
 To help students develop the field skills required to undertake their own individual study, we will be taking them on four days of fieldwork over the course of the two years.

 We recommend you purchase the course textbook, which is around £40, and we also give you the opportunity to subscribe to the Geography Review Magazine which is roughly £15 for the year.
 As part of the course, we must complete four days' fieldwork so there will also be a charge for that.
 In the past, we have undertaken residential trips, which cost around £350-500.
-Following Covid-19 and the cost-of-living crisis, we made changes to the fieldwork and last year the cost was £150 for 4 individual fieldwork days taken in the local area.
+Following Covid-19 and the cost-of-living crisis, we made changes to the fieldwork and last year the cost was £170 for 4 individual fieldwork days taken in the local area.
 For two of the days, we used the expertise of Field Study Council staff and superb geographical locations at Nettlecombe Court Field Study centre.